 Regardless of what kind of fiction you are writing, the marketing process will differ in some key ways from non-fiction projects.
 Fiction readers are more likely to discover books online.
 This means certain tools are especially important when self-publishing fiction.

 - Top-notch cover design will help you make a great first impression on readers.
 It should represent what your book has to offer, to attract readers that will stick with your book.

 - An engaging sales description is your next step in drawing in readers.

-– Well targeted categories and keywords are especially important to making sure the right readers find your book.
+- Well-targeted categories and keywords are especially important in making sure the right readers find your book.
 Check out similar books to see what they are using.

 - Choose a book title that is optimized for these keywords.

 - As always, good reviews from a trusted source are key.

 - Offer a sample that is well-edited and engaging.

 Remember, a lower price point is generally expected for fiction, especially genre fiction.
 Look around to see how similar books are priced, and remember – readers are generally interested in buying fiction more often than non-fiction, which means a dedicated following of readers can earn you more money over time even with a lower price.
 For this reason, fiction writers often benefit from simply writing more books.
 It makes it easier to discover you as an author, and readers who like one book are quite likely to check out another.
 This where things can really take off.